Combining a run with your daily work commute is a great way to fit exercise into a busy schedule.

 At 15L, the pack has enough space to carry your items but also includes a stretch mesh compartment on the back for extra storage, perfect for a jacket or coat.

 The pack is extremely breathable with air mesh fabric against along the back panel.
 The stabilizing hip belt also has air mesh and keeps the pack in place well during your run commute.
-Both packs have a 2.5L reservoir.
+Both packs carry a 2.5L reservoir.

-The packs also come with accessible lower side mesh pockets that make it easy to get to things during your run.
+The packs come with accessible lower side mesh pockets that make it easy to get to things during your run.

 - Very durable material and build